temporalio/documentation/docs/application-development/testing.md

 #### Automatic method

 Learn to Time Skip automatically in the SDK of your choice.
+Start a test server process that automatically skips time as needed.
+For example, in the time skipping mode, timers, which include sleeps and conditional timeouts, are fast-forwarded except when Activities are running.

 <Tabs
 defaultValue="go"